 1. Station 2

-The history-taking station can be artificial with structured history-taking skills being tested in isolation and not representative of modern practice.
+The history-taking station was considered to be artificial with structured history-taking skills being tested in isolation and not representative of modern practice.

 2. Station 4

-20 minutes for a single communication and ethics encounter is felt to be rather long and in particular, the five-minute examiner/candidate interaction adds little value to the candidates overall assessment.
+20 minutes for a single communication and ethics encounter was felt to be rather long and in particular, the five-minute examiner/candidate interaction added little value to the overall assessment.